Mathematical Foundations of Machine Learning & AI

 Introduction

 ML and AI make extensive use of calculus, linear algebra, optimization, probability and statistics.
-There is a wide array of excellent books covering these topics, see e.g., MacKay (2003), Wasserman (2004), Nocedal and Wright (2006), Bishop (2006), Hastie et al. (2009), Goodfellow et al. (2016), Strang (2019), Bishop and Bishop (2023) among others.
+There is a wide array of excellent books covering these topics, see e.g., MacKay (2003), Wasserman (2004), Nocedal and Wright (2006), Bishop (2006), Hastie et al. (2009), Goodfellow et al. (2016), Strang (2019), Wainwright (2019) and Bishop and Bishop (2023) among others.

 Key Algorithms and Models